 The things that make the Chime Savings Account exciting are the automatic saving features and instant transfers between Chime accounts.
 Beyond that, the account is underwhelming when compared to other online savings accounts.

-If your goal is to earn interest and grow your savings balance that way, you’ll want to pass on Chime’s offering.
-But, if you just want help setting money aside, then Chime’s automatic savings features can be worth the low-interest rate.
+If your goal is to earn interest and grow your savings balance aggressively, then you may want to hold off on a savings account.
+But, if you want a steady way of setting money aside, then Chime’s automatic savings features can be worth the low-interest rate.

 Who Is Chime Bank For, and Is It Right For You?